-The recent pandemic forced many businesses to operate remotely.
-Going forward, more than 60% of millennials and Gen-Zs said they would like the option to work remotely more often.3 Trusting employees to manage their own productivity - including their learning and development - will incentivize them to perform.
+The recent pandemic forced many businesses to operate remotely, and high tech distributors are reporting stock-outs of hardware for homeworkers.
+More than 60% of millennials and Gen-Zs said they would like the option to work remotely more often,4 so look into adopting a rigorous Bring Your Own Device (BYOD) policy that could help to mitigate shortages and keep employees happy.